vrishin710/Haskell_In_Class/README.md

 # Haskell_In_Class

+## Opening up for your own project
+Once logged in to GitHub, in the top right press Fork.

+Continue through to make your own copy of this repo.

+Now in your personal copy of this repo, click "Code" in the topright, then "Codespaces", then click + or "New Codespace".

+Now you're in a codespace, follow the below instructions.

 ## Installation/Preparation
 Run `./install.sh` to get the ghci compiler ready.
 This takes around 5 minutes to complete on first run, from then on it takes no time at all to run.